A Wesleyan Community of Women Leaders and Mentors.

 Conference Attendance Awards:

-If you are a woman graduate student and have an accepted paper at a conference (e.g., WTS, SBL, AAR, etc.), you are invited to apply for a $300.00 (USD) conference award to help with the cost of registration, travel, and accommodation to your conference.
+If you are a woman graduate student and have an accepted paper at a conference (e.g., WTS, SBL, AAR, etc.), you are invited to apply for a $500.00 (USD) conference award to help with the cost of registration, travel, and accommodation to your conference.
+Complete the form below to apply.
+Applications are accepted July 1 to December 1 each calendar year.

 Apply for a Conference Attendance Award

-If you are a woman graduate student working on a doctorate and in the dissertation phase of research writing, you are eligible to apply for a $500.00 (USD) research award to help with expense towards the costs of research and travel associated with this stage of writing.
+If you are a woman graduate student working on a doctorate and in the dissertation phase of research writing, you are eligible to apply for a $750.00 (USD) research award to help with expense towards the costs of research and travel associated with this stage of writing.
+Complete the form below to apply.
+Applications are accepted July 1 to December 1 each calendar year.

 Apply for a Research Award